AtomicSponge/wtengine/src/wte/_docs/ecs.md

 #### Entities:

 Entities are any and all in-game objects, such as the player, background, enemies, even the text showing the score.
-When creating a new entity, then engine will assign a unique ID number and unique name.
-You can then change the name of the entity if desired as long as it remains unique.
+When creating a new entity the engine will assign a unique ID number and unique name.
+If the engine is unable to create an entity the error code __WTE_ENTITY_ERROR__ is returned.
+You can then change the name of the entity if desired.
+When setting the name the engine will verify it does not already exist.

 *Creating an entity:*
 ```